kapilG0/ZenRoom/README.md

 - Soroban SDK
 - Rust

+## Shepherd.Js

+Shepherd.js is used to provide guided tours in our application, enhancing user experience by highlighting key features and steps.
+The integration of Shepherd.js includes:

+- Tour Initialization: Setting up the tour with modal overlay and step options.
+- Step Creation: Defining steps with text, target elements, and navigation buttons.
+- Tour Start: Automatically starting the tour when the component mounts to guide new users.

 ## Soroban SDK
-We utilized the Soroban SDK to develop the PolyFund smart contract for BioVerse, enabling efficient and secure fundraising for conservation projects.
+Utilized the Soroban SDK to develop the PolyFund smart contract for BioVerse, enabling efficient and secure fundraising for conservation projects.
 The contract includes features like setting funding targets, managing contributions, and ensuring transparency through contributor voting.
 Key functionalities include:

 - Initialization: Setting up the funding manager, target amount, deadline, and minimum contribution.
 - Contribution Management: Accepting funds from contributors and updating their balances.